Skip to Content

 Does a Weight Distribution Hitch Allow Me to Tow More Weight?

-However, a weight-distributing hitch doesn’t increase the weight capacity of your tow vehicle or any other component of your towing system.
-For example, if your tow vehicle is rated to tow 8,000 pounds and you install a WD hitch, your vehicle will still be rated to tow 8,000 pounds.
+However, a weight-distributing hitch DOESN’T increase the weight capacity of your tow vehicle or any other component of your towing system.
+For example, if your tow vehicle is rated to tow 8,000 pounds, and you install a WD hitch, your vehicle will still be rated to tow 8,000 pounds.
+And that means that even though a WD hitch helps to spread the tongue weight of the trailer to the front axle of the towing vehicle, it’s still adding weight… and you CANNOT exceed the GVWR.

 Perhaps the most important thing to remember is that you should never exceed the weight rating of the lowest-rated component of your towing system, whether you have a weight distribution hitch installed or not.